battletremor/BookLending/README.md

 > [!CAUTION]
 > This project uses http scheme, additionally it has support for https but the ports may vary.
 Please check launchSettings.json of each project to know more about.
+> If its your first time running, then it will request to install a self-signed https certificate.

 > [!TIP]
 > The webapi project has swaggeeUI enabled which can be disabled by commenting the launchUrl key-value pair in launchSettings.json